ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 That seems super useful...so why doesn't Svelte provide this utility?

-It's mostly because you can write one yourself in a couple of lines of code, but another reason is classes.
+It's mostly because it's a couple of lines of code, but another reason is **classes**.
 If you use state inside classes, you get extra benefits which you can't get using functions.

 Svelte turns any class fields declared with state into private fields with matching `get`/`set` methods, unless you declare them yourself: